iworks/og/readme.txt

 * og:price:amount - price amount
 * og:price:currency - price currency
 * og:availability - stock status

-== Installation ==

-There are 3 ways to install this plugin:

-= The super easy way =

-1. **Log in** to your WordPress Admin panel.
-1. **Go to Plugins > Add New.**
-1. **Type** ‘OG’ into the Search Plugins field and hit Enter.
-Once found, you can view details such as the point release, rating, and description.
-1. **Click** Install Now.
-After clicking the link, you’ll be asked if you’re sure you want to install the plugin.
-1. **Click** Yes, and WordPress completes the installation.
-1. **Activate** the plugin.
-1. That's all.
-The plugin does not have any configuration.

-***

-= The easy way =

-1. Download the plugin (.zip file) on the right column of this page
-1. In your Admin, go to menu Plugins > Add
-1. Select button `Upload Plugin`
-1. Upload the .zip file you just downloaded
-1. Activate the plugin
-1. That's all.
-The plugin does not have any configuration.

-***

-= The old and reliable way (FTP) =

-1. Upload `OG` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. That's all.
-The plugin does not have any configuration.

-== Frequently Asked Questions ==

 = I installed OG and ... nothing happen! =